 Only the front wall and the tower survived the Second World War.
 The house was rebuilt in the years 1956-1961, according to the design of Polish architect Kazimierz Macur, in a form similar to the original.
 The aim of the reconstruction was to suit the needs of the newly established Archaeological Museum.

 The Gargoyles of Mariacka

 Perhaps the most notable relics on this street are the ornate gargoyle rain gutters, known locally as Rzygacze (literally “spewers” in English).

 Back in the day, these menacingly raised stone heads, which took the form of heads of animals or fantastical creatures, spat out rainwater.
 Hence, with the gutters well and truly flushed, the water ran down into the nearby Motława River.

 One of the gargoyles, between 6 and 7 Mariacka, even got its own name – Pomuchel – which means baltic cod in the Kashubian language.

 You’ll see countless stalls selling amber – a semi-precious gemstone – all over Tri-city.
 However, the most prestigious amber dealers are located on Mariacka Street.

 Galeria Wydra (Mariacka 48/49) has one of the most beautiful amber display windows in Gdańsk.

 On Mariacka Street, there are many beautifully decorated front porches containing biblical and mythological scenes.
 Those visible on this street were reconstructed after the war.

 In the 19th century, porches hindered the increase in the volume of traffic.
 Hence, many of them were removed.
-Nevertheless, it’s worth checking out preserved porches on streets such as Piwna and Świętego Ducha.
+Nevertheless, it’s worth checking out preserved porches on other streets such as Piwna and Świętego Ducha.